-Millions of people participate in medical research studies every year in the U.S. and around the world. inewsource reporters Brad Racino and Jill Castellano are investigating the bad actors and shortcomings among the system that's meant to protect them.
+Millions of people participate in medical research studies every year in the U.S. and around the world. inewsource reporters Brad Racino and Jill Castellano are investigating the shortcomings in the system that's meant to protect those participants.

 Stay up to date on the latest stories.